In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 - The Buffalo Division is also home to one of several Regional Computer Forensics Laboratories (RCFLs) across the country.
 RCFLs are one-stop, full-service forensics laboratories and training centers devoted to the examination of digital evidence in support of law enforcement investigations.
 The Western New York RCFL combines the talents and experience of federal, state, and local law enforcement officers and handles investigations such as of terrorism, child pornography, fraud, trade secret and intellectual property theft, and financial, property, cyber, and violent crimes.
 The duties of RCFL personnel includes seizing and collecting digital evidence at a crime scene, conducting an impartial examination of submitted computer evidence, and testifying as required.

-- Our Western New York RCFL partners include the Buffalo Police Department, Erie County Probation Department, Erie County Sheriff’s Office, Monroe County Department of Public Safety, Niagara County Sheriff’s Office, and U.S. Customs and Border Protection.
+- Our Western New York RCFL partners include the Buffalo Police Department, Erie County Sheriff’s Office, Monroe County Department of Public Safety, New York State Police, New York State Department of Taxation and Finance, and Niagara County Sheriff’s Office.

 - The Buffalo InfraGard Chapter and Rochester InfraGard Chapter are local arms a national information-sharing alliance between private industry, academia, and government focused on protecting critical national infrastructures in both the online and offline worlds.